Read time: 6 mins

 The frequency of how often you should walk your dog depends on a number of different factors, such as breed, age, size, health and overall energy levels.

-The Kennel Club has a really useful tool they call the Breed Information Centre that will help.
-It has loads of pup-to-date knowledge about different dog breeds, so it’s a great place to begin.
+The Kennel Club has a really useful tool that can help, the Breed Information Centre.
+It has lots of pup-to-date knowledge about different dog breeds, so it’s a great place to begin.
 Once you have a ruff idea, you can start looking for local walks.

 So, you feel confident about how often you should take your dog out, but now you might be wondering how far you should take them.
 Again, this all depends on the age and breed of your pooch.
 If you want to increase your dog’s exercise levels, do so gradually.